 Sarah Raab set up Richards with a long pass for a one-on-one with Washington keeper Kayla Zapcic.
 Richards dribbled into the circle and put a reverse sweep high into the cage for the golden goal with 1 minute, 29 seconds elapsed in a second 10-minute extra period.

-After honoring their lone senior, Segrave, the Mules controlled play for most of the game.
+After honoring their lone senior, Segrave, in a pre-game ceremony, the Mules controlled play for most of the night.
 They led 22-4 in shots and 15-3 in penalty corners.

 Their first goal was scored off a corner when Kristin Oberg tipped in a pass from Alexandra Gann with 5:22 remaining in the first half.